About usPartner with usListen to our podcasts

 Neighborhoods

-Nick & Stef's Steakhouse 1 American Steakhouses Chelsea
+Nick & Stef's Steakhouse 1 Steakhouses American Chelsea

 Manhattan has dozens of superb steak houses and Nick & Stef's certainly ranks up there with some of the better ones.
 Although I have not dined at this location, I recently had an excellent meal at their L.A. restaurant.
 Beginning with a great salad, as usual, I shared in the sides that everyone chose.
 I loved the cream spinach (sans bacon breadcrumbs), and I indulged in the numerous potato dishes.
 My husband was a happy guy having been served a perfectly prepared filet mignon, cooked exactly the way he likes it - charred on the outside and medium on the inside.